stevengoldberg/juno106/README.md

 For more detailed instructions, consult the [Juno 106 owner's manual](http://www.synthfool.com/docs/Roland/Juno_Series/Roland_Juno_106/Roland_Juno106_Owners_Manual.pdf).

 **LFO - Low Frequency Oscillator**
- Triangle-wave oscillator used to modulate other synth parameters.
+ A triangle-wave oscillator that is heard indirectly, through its effects on other parameters.

  * Rate: Controls the speed of the LFO.
  * Delay: Controls the speed at which the LFO fades in on triggering a note.

 **DCO - Digitally Controlled Oscillator**
- Oscillators that produce pitches, controlled by the keyboard.
+ Sound sorces that are heard directly.

  * Range: Selects the keyboard octave.
  * LFO: Selects the extent to which the LFO modulates the oscillator pitch -- i.e., adjusts the depth of vibrato.
  * PWM: In manual mode, sets the width of the pulse wave, between 5% and 95%.
 In LFO mode,
  selects the extent to which the LFO modulates pulse width.
- * PULSE/SAW: Toggles active waveforms.
+ * PULSE/SAW: Toggles pulse and sawtooth waveforms.
  * SUB: Sets volume of square-wave sub-oscillator, one octave below main oscillator.
  * NOISE: Sets volume of noise generator.